CloudCommandos/shares/Ansible Workshop/handout.md

       tags: ex-1-2
     ```

-    Also add in the following tag at the end of exercise 1 part 1 task (take note of the spacing)
+    Also add in the following tag at the end of exercise 1 part one task (take note of the spacing)

     ```yaml
     tags: ex-1-1